ahendricks1/CS61_Handbook/dictionary.md

 A dictionary supports the following operations:

-* .get(k): Returns the value associated with they key, O(1), since this structure is made up of key:value pairs, when given the key, we can return the value in constant time
+* Get: Returns the value associated with they key, O(1), Since this structure is made up of key/value pairs, when given the key, we can return the value in constant time.
-* .values(): Returns the values of the dictionary, O(1), goes from one key to the next and returns each value
+* Pop: Removes an element if the correct key is given, O(1), Much like get(), pop() is able to make use of the key/value pairs and remove the selected element in O(1) because of the corresponding key.
-* .key(): Returns the keys of the dictionary, O(1), much like the .values(), just needs to traverse through the dictionary and return all keys
+* Key: Returns the keys of the dictionary, O(1), Since keys() traverses each item one at a time, we are able to maintain a constant time of O(1).

 # Use Cases